Carmichael (manufacturer): History

-It was formed in 1849 as a coachbuilders.
+It was formed in 1849 as coachbuilders.

 Fire service vehicles

 Carmichael & Sons made its first fire engines in 1947 for the Worcester Fire Brigade (now part of the Hereford and Worcester Fire and Rescue Service).

 In 1962 it made its first fire tender for airfields (airport crash tender).

 Ownership

 In the 1970s it was known as Carmichael Fire & Bulk Ltd.